-Doctor: Trump improving, but not ‘out of the woods’ yet
+Trump improving but not ‘out of the woods’ yet, doctor says

 BETHESDA, Md.
-(AP) — President Donald Trump went through a “very concerning” period Friday and faces a “critical” next two days in his fight against COVID-19 at a military hospital, his chief of staff said Saturday — in contrast to a rosier assessment moments earlier by Trump doctors, who took pains not to reveal the president had received supplemental oxygen at the White House before his hospital admission.
+(AP) — President Donald Trump faces “critical” coming days after a “very concerning” period in his fight against COVID-19 at a military hospital, his chief of staff said Saturday — in contrast to a rosier assessment moments earlier by Trump doctors, who took pains not to reveal the president had received supplemental oxygen at the White House before his hospital admission.

 Trump remained at Walter Reed National Military Medical Center on Sunday.
 He offered his own assessment of his status Saturday evening in a video from his hospital suite, saying he was beginning to feel better and hoped to “be back soon.”

-Hours earlier, chief of staff Mark Meadows told reporters outside the hospital, “We’re still not on a clear path yet to a full recovery.”
+The day before, chief of staff Mark Meadows told reporters outside the hospital, “We’re still not on a clear path yet to a full recovery.”
 In an update Saturday night, Trump’s chief doctor expressed cautious optimism but added that the president was “not yet out of the woods.”

 The changing, and at times contradictory, accounts created a credibility crisis for the White House at a crucial moment, with the president’s health and the nation’s leadership on the line.
-With Trump expected to remain hospitalized several more days and the presidential election looming, his condition is being anxiously watched by Americans.

-Moreover, the president’s health represents a national security issue of paramount importance not only to the functions of the U.S. government but to countries around the world, friendly and otherwise.
+Moreover, the president’s health represents a national security issue of paramount importance not only to the functions of the U.S. government but also to countries around the world, friendly and otherwise.

+Trump’s Democratic challenger, Joe Biden, pulled his attack ads off the air during Trump’s hospitalization, and on Sunday, he dispatched senior aides to deliver a largely friendly message.

+“We are sincerely hoping that the president makes a very quick recovery, and we can see him back out on the campaign trail very soon,” Biden adviser Symone Sanders said on CNN’s “State of the Union.”

+She added: “This is a glaring reminder that the virus is real.”

+Biden was at home in Wilmington, Delaware, on Sunday with no plans for in-person campaigning or other public appearances.
+Having already tested negative, he is expected to release the results of a new coronavirus test later in the day, and the campaign has pledged to disclose those results and all other future test results for the 77-year-old candidate.

-Saturday’s briefing by Navy Commander Dr. Sean Conley and other doctors raised more questions than it answered.
-Conley repeatedly refused to say whether the president ever needed supplemental oxygen, despite repeated questioning, and declined to share key details including how high a fever Trump had been running before it came back down to a normal range.
+Saturday’s briefing by Navy Cmdr.
+Dr. Sean Conley and other doctors raised more questions than it answered.
+Conley repeatedly refused to say whether the president ever needed supplemental oxygen, despite repeated questioning, and declined to share key details, including how high a fever Trump had been running before it came back down to a normal range.
 Conley also revealed that Trump had begun exhibiting “clinical indications” of COVID-19 on Thursday afternoon, earlier than previously known.

-Conley spent much of the briefing dodging reporters’ questions, as he was pressed for details.
+Conley spent much of the briefing dodging reporters’ questions as he was pressed for details.

-But according to a person familiar with Trump’s condition, Trump was administered oxygen at the White House on Friday morning, well before he was transported to the military hospital by helicopter that evening.
-The person was not authorized to speak publicly and spoke to The Associated Press only on condition of anonymity,
+But according to a person familiar with Trump’s condition, Trump was administered oxygen at the White House on Friday morning, before he was transported to the military hospital by helicopter that evening.
+The person was not authorized to speak publicly and spoke to The Associated Press on condition of anonymity,

-Conley said that Trump’s symptoms, including a mild cough, nasal congestion and fatigue “are now resolving and improving,” and said the president had been fever-free for 24 hours.
+Conley said that Trump’s symptoms, including a mild cough, nasal congestion and fatigue, “are now resolving and improving,” and that the president had been fever-free for 24 hours.
 But Trump also is taking aspirin, which lowers body temperature and could mask or mitigate that symptom.

-“He’s in exceptionally good spirits,” said another doctor, Sean Dooley, who said Trump’s heart, kidney, and liver functions were normal and that he was not having trouble breathing or walking around.
+“He’s in exceptionally good spirits,” said another doctor, Sean Dooley.
+He said Trump’s heart, kidney and liver functions were normal and he was not having trouble breathing or walking around.

 In an evening health update, Conley said Trump had been up and moving around his medical suite without difficulty and conducting business.
 “While not yet out of the woods, the team remains cautiously optimistic,” he said.

-In the hospital video, Trump defended his decision to continue campaigning and holding large events in the midst of a pandemic.
+In the hospital video, Trump defended his decision to continue campaigning and holding large events during a pandemic.

 “I had no choice,” said Trump, who refused to abide by basic public health recommendations, including mask-wearing.
-“I had to be out front … I can’t be locked up in a room upstairs and totally safe. … As a leader, you have to confront problems.”
+“I had to be out front. … I can’t be locked up in a room upstairs and totally safe. … As a leader, you have to confront problems.”

 Trump also thanked his medical team and hailed the state-of-the-art treatments he was receiving, comparing them to “miracles coming down from God.”
 Trump’s medical care is far superior to the average American’s, with around-the-clock attention and experimental treatments.